 - Log into your SIS self-service main page

-- Carefully read through the Waiver Disclosure Statement before answering the waiver questions.
+- Carefully read through the Waiver Disclosure Statements

 - Complete the waiver criteria by entering all required fields.
 You will need your current health insurance ID card and terms of coverage ready in order to complete the waiver form.